 Authenticity, Transparency, and Vulnerability

 We have to be courageous to engage one another thoughtfully, with respect, leveraging a trust-centered commitment.
 We will not be perfect.
-Relationships are built with constant investment from a place of sincerity, a level of security, and transparency.
-Each of us must model it, putting in the work to grow as leaders.
+Relationships are built with constant investment from a place of sincerity, and transparency.
+Each of us must model the power of purpose, putting in the work to grow as leaders.
 This is not about the hierarchical structure of how an organization is designed.
 A position, a role, and/or titles are not leadership.

 Perfection Holds People Back from Showing Up